rcn-ee/ti-opencl/docs/sphinx-doc/source/memory/buffers.rst

   underlying memory store for the buffer than can be accessed from the host.
-  For this implementation, a buffer created with this flag is allocated memory in the CMEM contiguous memory region and can be accessed directly from both the host A15 and the C66x DSPs.
-This flag is recommended for for performance in buffer handling.
+  For this implementation, a buffer created with this flag is allocated memory in the CMEM contiguous memory region and can be accessed directly from both the host A15 and the C66 DSPs.
+This flag is recommended for performance in buffer handling.
 It is also the default flag if none of CL_MEM_USE_HOST_PTR, CL_MEM_ALLOC_HOST_PTR or CL_MEM_COPY_HOST_PTR is specified in the creation API.
 Buffers of this type can be used with the read